 About Birth Control: What Parents Need to Know

-One of the toughest decisions that a lot of teens face is whether to have sex.
-Teens who decide to become sexually active must also take responsibility to stay protected from unplanned pregnancy and sexually transmitted diseases (STDs).
+One of the biggest decisions that many teens face is whether to have sex.
+Teens who decide to become sexually active need to learn how to protect themselves from unplanned pregnancy and sexually transmitted diseases (STDs).

 In the United States, the teenage pregnancy rate is higher than in many other countries.
-Approximately 750,000 teen girls become pregnant every year and most of them don't intend to.
-In addition to preventing unplanned pregnancies, sexually active teens must protect themselves from STDs — which means that condoms must be used every time.
+About 250,000 teen girls give birth every year and most of them never intended to become pregnant.
+Sexually active teens also must protect themselves from STDs — which means that condoms must be used every time.

-As a parent, you play a key role in this education.
-It's important that your kids feel, from a young age, that they can come to you with a question about sexuality, no matter what it is.
-It helps if you treat sexuality as a natural part of development, not something dirty or embarrassing.
+As a parent, it's important that your kids feel that they can come to you with a question about sexuality, no matter what it is.
+It helps if you treat it as a natural part of development, not something dirty or embarrassing.

-At times, kids may not feel comfortable approaching parents with questions about sexuality.
+At times, kids may not feel comfortable asking parents about sex.
 That's OK.
-But it's important that they have a trusted adult — like a teacher, school counselor, school nurse, or doctor — to talk with about birth control and other issues related to sex.
+But it's important that they have a trusted adult — like a teacher, school counselor, school nurse, or doctor — to talk with about birth control and other issues.